petulant-annie/barley-break/README.md

 # barley-break

-This is an example project with using react MVC
+This is an example project using react MVC

 - Open https://petulant-annie.github.io/barley-break/
 - Or for get started